tteck/Proxmox/update_ha.md

 ## Home Assistant Container Update ##

-In the homeassistant lxc console run `nano upha.sh` it will open a new file, copy and paste the Stable Branch (change TZ) Save and exit the text editor with "Ctrl+O", "Enter" and "Ctrl+X" To update HA, run `bash upha.sh` from the console
+In the homeassistant lxc console run `nano upha.sh` it will open a empty file, copy and paste the Stable Branch (change TZ) Save and exit the text editor with "Ctrl+O", "Enter" and "Ctrl+X" To update HA, run `bash upha.sh` from the console